divya-raichura/Dr-Python/README.md

 # Dr-Python
 - I started learning Python a few days ago (Month: April)
 - I am creating this repo for documenting my journey
-- The repo consists of all my python codes wrote on PyCharm and Jupyter notebook!!!
+- The repo consists of all my python codes.

 # Projects